-Remove the soup mixture carefully to a blender and blend until smooth.
+Remove the thyme sprigs and transfer soup mixture carefully to a blender and blend until smooth.
 Add more vegetable broth until you get the thickness you like.

 Once you are happy with the texture of the soup, return it to the pot and add back any potato that you reserved to add at the end.
 Taste the soup and adjust the seasoning using salt, pepper and granulated garlic or garlic powder.
 You will have to re-season because you have added additional liquid so don't be surprised.

 Ladle in bowls and garnish with croutons and crispy salami strips if desired.